 A secure network and systems are the price of doing business these days.
 Consider the fact that over 60% of all small to midsize enterprises go out of business within six months of a cyber attack.
 Or, think about the average cost of ransomware attacks these days can range from thousands to millions, never mind the reputational cost to your brand, and potentially even regulatory issues that may come up as a result of not protecting your business.

-While many organisations may not explore managed and monitored security services, working with an organisation like CyberClan, that offers SOC-as-a-Service in a repeatable and scalable way can greatly reduce overhead while gaining the resources needed to keep your business secure which you are a company of 10 devices or a network of 10,000.
+While many organizations may not explore managed and monitored security services, working with an organization like CyberClan, that offers SOC-as-a-Service in a repeatable and scalable way can greatly reduce overhead while gaining the resources needed to keep your business secure which you are a company of 10 devices or a network of 10,000.

 The ever-evolving threat environment and changing regulatory obligations require a pro-active approach to cybersecurity.
 Cost-cutting and ignorance of the regulatory environment are no longer a successful defence.